akarpz/hospitality-project/README.md

 and internal users who will need to see all information in a simplistic form.

 ###Starting the Server:
-* In a BASH terminal, execute the following command: `apache2`
+* In a BASH terminal, execute the following command: `service apache2 start`

 ###Checking the Server:
-* To check if the server is running, just run the same command as above: `apache2`
+* To check if the server is running, just run the same command as above: `service apache2 start`

 ###Killing the Server:
-* To kill the server, execute the following command: `killall apache2`
+* To kill the server, execute the following command: `service apache2 graceful-stop`

-###Updating the running webpage with your changes:
-* The server doesn't need to be restarted to update the page with changes.
-Just save the file `Ctrl + S` and refresh the page `Ctrl + R`